codsalah/Orange-DC-big-data-intern/Time-Series_for_predictive_maintenance/README.md

 ![alt text](Imgs/image-4.png)

 ![alt text](Imgs/image-5.png)

 ![alt text](Imgs/image-10.png)

+## Interactivity
-It is interactive as if we added more data that is before
+The data and the dashboard are interactive as if we added more data that is before

 ![alt text](Imgs/image-12.png)

 that is after adding the data and hitting refresh

 ![alt text](Imgs/image-13.png)